-How circus and theatre support young people’s mental health Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Toxic workplaces feed the impostor phenomenon – here’s why The impostor phenomenon breeds from a mix of genuine personal doubt over work abilities and the collective experience of a toxic work culture.
+How circus and theatre support young people’s mental health Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Beef, coal, and hot tracks: Aus music exports earn $195 million each year Australian music is performing remarkably overseas, according to a new Australia Council report.
+Toxic workplaces feed the impostor phenomenon – here’s why The impostor phenomenon breeds from a mix of genuine personal doubt over work abilities and the collective experience of a toxic work culture.
 New study reveals why some people are more creative than others Mapping the brain reveals that creative people are better able to co-activate brain networks that usually work separately.
 Study shows women perform 50% lower at art auctions (locked) Forty years of data reveal a significant price gap between the results achieved for male and female artists across global art auctions, a UTS study claims.
-Cultural participation: the USA versus Australia (locked) Within a matter of months, two major research studies have been released on cultural participation.
-How different are they, and is Australia ahead of the States?
 (Premium content) Premium content Performing Arts Editor Monday 27 May, 2019 New studies in SA and WA demonstrate the positive impact of the performing arts on young people’s mental health and wellbeing.
 This content is only available to members of ArtsHub Join Now for instant access!
 A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
 Join Now and join the British arts community today A participant at Cirkidz; image supplied.
 Member login Email address Password Forgot password?
 About the author To contact the ArtsHub news desk email email@example.com.
 Keep up-to-date with the latest industry news; be part of the conversation and an engaged arts community by following ArtsHub on Facebook, Twitter, LinkedIn, Pinterest, Tumblr.